How Living Abroad Changes You

 It’s such a cliche everyone, and I know I’m guilty of saying it quite often in the past as well, but I truly mean it when I say that living abroad is a life changing experience.
 Travel in itself changes you, but not like being completely immersed in a foreign culture for an extended period of time and becoming comfortable enough to call that foreign culture home.
 There truly isn’t anything else in the world like it!

-Instead of just leaving it at that, and you wondering what is so different about the person that came back versus the person that was only just starting out, I’m going to tell you a few of the concrete ways I’ve noticed that my life and my personality have changed since living abroad.
+Instead of just leaving it at that, and you wondering what is so different about the person that came back versus the person that was only just starting out, I’m going to tell you a few of the concrete ways I’ve noticed that my life and my personality have changed since living abroad and then moving back home.

-This isn’t the bad thing it sounds like, I swear!
+This isn’t the bad thing it sounds like it is, I swear!

 Back at home, my friends had gone on with their lives and continued building them without me in the picture.
 That’s just how life works and it’s totally okay.
 Many of my friends from childhood and college are still in the area so I see them every few months when we’re actually all free at the same time.
 We have a lot of fun hanging out–I love them still.
 But I’ve found the group of people I make an effort to keep in touch with and talk to regularly is only a handful, a few from both Japan and from growing up, and they’re like my family.